NB3025/hello-jenkins/README.md

 License
 -------

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT-0 License - see the [LICENSE](LICENSE) file for details.